dhamma1991/milestone-project-4/README.md

 Sanity tests were conducted first, these can be found in levelup/tests.py.
 Simple assertion tests were used to check that the test framework was functioning correctly.

+Building up from there, I tested some of the built-in Django components, starting with the forms.
+I tested the AddTaskForm and UserCreationForm, checking that objects can be created successfully and that form.is_valid is true and false in cases where it should be true and false.
+No issues were detected during the tests.
+The tests themselves can be found within levelup/test_forms.py.

 # Technologies Used
 Django
 [link here]